 Add just a few drops of paint to your sealer and give it a good stir.
 Also, apply it from edge to edge without stopping, and don’t overwork it!

-Ready to see the result of five days of work in 100+ degree temperatures??
+Ready to see the result of five days of hard work??

 Ooh la la.
 Am I right?